FarmDyn/documentation/docs/template/fertilization_ordinance.md

 ```

-## Restriction of fertilizer application in autumn
+## Restriction of fertiliser application in autumn

-In addition to the fixed banning periods, the application of fertilizer in autumn is only legal for some crops and restricted
+In addition to the fixed banning periods, the application of fertiliser in autumn is only legal for some crops and restricted
 to a defined amount of nitrogen per ha.
 The parameter *p_NLimitInAutumn* contains the allowed amount of N and is
-defined depending on the Fertilization Ordinance.
+defined depending on the Fertilisation Ordinance.
 Catch crops allow additional manure application in autumn.

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/duev_module.gms GAMS /NLimitAutumn_.*?c_[\s\S]*?\.\./ /;/)
 ```GAMS